Set Your Business Apart

 JOIN

-Through the Association of Consecrated Companies, you receive a trusted circle of accountability and communion with other consecrated leaders as you seek to faithfully discern God’s will for your work.
+Through our association, you receive a trusted circle of accountability and communion as you seek to faithfully discern God’s will for your work.

 FREQUENTLY ASKED QUESTIONS